yuriassis/shortcut-hub/docs/EXAMPLES.md

 - Group related shortcuts together
 - Use consistent category names
 - Consider workflow-based categories (Development, Productivity, etc.)
+- Categories are collapsible - organize for easy navigation

 ### Icon Selection
 - Choose icons that represent the function or tool
 - Use consistent icons for similar types of shortcuts
-- Consider color coding by category
+- Icons work with the color stripe system for quick identification

 ### Error Prevention
 - Test shortcuts after creation